Orionthewriter/Kotlin/README.md

 # Development Environment

-I used the android studio hedgehog IDE with a built in emulator to test how it would run in an android environment
+I used the android studio hedgehog IDE with a built in emulator to test how it would run in an android environment.

 I used the Kotlin language with some xml to facilitate the application.